 The most common method of hydrocarbons theft is tapping oil pipelines or wellheads.
 In the form known as "hot tapping" or "pressure tapping," criminals access a high-pressure pipeline and divert a small portion of its oil.
 If the amount redirected is kept sufficiently low, the pipeline continues to function at close to normal pressure, making it difficult to detect the theft.
 Oil infrastructure in the Niger Delta region, where the ground is thick with pipelines, is ideal for this mode of theft.
 Some hot tapping is done underwater by highly skilled operators; these taps are particularly difficult for company inspectors to find.
 The pressure within a pipeline is often sufficient for a transport barge to be filled with a thousand metric tons of oil in a few hours.97 Estimates indicate that around 25 percent of the oil is kept inland, usually refined in one of the region's countless artisanal refineries;98 the rest mostly goes to transport ships, and is usually then transferred to large tankers called "mother ships."
 Mother ships may deliver all of the oil at one refinery or distribute it among several, transfer it to one or more other ships at sea, or offload it into storage.99 If the illicit cargo is refined, the ship may also serve as an offshore black market filling station.
+While the amounts of crude oil stolen overall via this method typically vary from month to month, some estimates suggest that it can reach as high as two hundred thousand barrels per day, or nearly a tenth of the country's exports.100 Once more, however, it should be kept in mind that more general estimates of oil theft in Nigeria should be viewed skeptically, as the complexity and opacity of the situation make accurate assessments almost impossible.

-While the amounts of crude oil stolen overall via this method typically vary from Hot tapping is not limited to crude oil pipelines; it can be an effective method for downstream theft as well.
+Hot tapping is not limited to crude oil pipelines; it can be an effective method for downstream theft as well.
 According to NNPC, approximately 531 million liters of petrol worth over \$251 million was stolen via taps on the System 2B pipeline (from Lagos to Ilorin, Kwara State) between January and September of 2015.101

-Given the physical danger and technical complexity involved, hot tapping requires skills normally confined to current or former employees of oil companies; the former can also provide "inside" information on security measures and inspection schedules.
-Pormer employees of multinationals have been known to join illicit networks in the Delta region, providing both technical expertise and precise knowledge of pipeline vulnerabilities.
-Some industry employees who work in pipeline control rooms can allegedly be paid to lower the pressure in pipelines, creating relatively safe windows for taps to be set.
-According to some sources, the fee for this service is approximately \$6,000.
+Given the physical danger and technical complexity involved, hot tapping requires skills normally confined to current or former employees of oil companies; the former can also provide "inside" information on security measures and inspection schedules.102 Former employees of multinationals have been known to join illicit networks in the Delta region, providing both technical expertise and precise knowledge of pipeline vulnerabilities.
+Some industry employees who work in pipeline control rooms can allegedly be paid to lower the pressure in pipelines, creating relatively safe windows for taps to be set.103 According to some sources, the fee for this service is approximately \$6,000.104

 The alternative method of "cold tapping" is both less dangerous to the tappers and more extreme in its approach.
 In this method, the illicit actors will simply blow up a section of pipeline.
 While the pipeline is disabled, an illegal underground tap will be installed elsewhere on the line, diverting a stream of oil to the criminals' storage facilities.
-When service is restored, the constant flow of oil into the illicit pipeline will not cause fluctuations in overall pressure, so the oil company will most likely remain unaware of the tap.105 month to month, some estimates suggest that it can reach as high as two hundred thousand barrels per day, or nearly a tenth of the country's exports.
-Once more, however, it should be kept in mind that more general estimates of oil theft in Nigeria should be viewed skeptically, as the complexity and opacity of the situation make accurate assessments almost impossible.
+When service is restored, the constant flow of oil into the illicit pipeline will not cause fluctuations in overall pressure, so the oil company will most likely remain unaware of the tap.105